idanmaman2/idanmaman2/README.md

 (

-or you are bot :
+or you are a bot :
 ```
 >>> def task():
 ...     while True :